oeg-upm/TINTOlib-Documentation/docs/source/supertml.rst

      - Default value
      - Valid values
    * - :py:data:`problem`
-     - The type of problem, this will define how the images are grouped
+     - The type of problem, this will define how the images are grouped.
      - 'supervised'
      - ['supervised', 'unsupervised', 'regression']
    * - :py:data:`image_pixels`
-     - The number of pixels used to create the image (only one side, total_pixels = pixels * pixels)
+     - The number of pixels used to create the image (only one side, total_pixels = pixels * pixels).
      - 224
      - integer
    * - :py:data:`feature_importance`